Ready for the next step on your pathway of post-traumatic growth?

 • Soothe, settle, and relax with greater ease

-• Connect to the needs and desires of your innermost self
+• Skillfully attune to the needs and desires of your innermost self

 • Hold healthy boundaries with the people in your life